 Information on property transactions is obtained by the Inland Revenue, the Office for National Statistics and the Bank of England.
 Some of this is published in Financial Statistics, and that relating to transactions by insurance companies and pension funds, in Business Monitor MQ5.
+From 2003 Inland Revenue have ceased to collect this data, and from this point the data should be regarded as being of lower quality.

-Portfolio Investment
+Portfolio investment

-Portfolio investment is sub-divided into investment in equity securities and investment in debt securities while debt securities are further sub-divided into investment in bonds and notes and money market instruments.
+Portfolio investment is sub-divided into investment in equity securities and investment in debt securities; investment in debt securities is further sub-divided into investment in bonds and notes and investment in money market instruments.

-Transactions in equity securities and bonds and notes: these represent net transactions by UK residents in shares of foreign registered companies while transactions in bonds and notes, within debt securities, consists of net transactions in foreign government and municipal loan stock and bonds of foreign registered companies.
-Investment abroad by Lloyd's of London, representing mainly net dollar investment, trust funds held in North America and elsewhere and statutory deposits held abroad, is also covered here, under household sector transactions in bonds and notes.
+Transactions in equity securities: these represent net transactions by UK residents in shares of foreign registered companies.

+Transactions in bonds and notes: transactions in bonds and notes, within debt securities, consists of net transactions in foreign government and municipal loan stock, and bonds of foreign registered companies.

+Investment abroad by Lloyd's of London, including in members' premiums trust funds and overseas regulatory deposits, is included under household sector transactions in bonds and notes.